asyncapi/website/pages/docs/tutorials/generate-code.md

 ## Installation guide
 <Remember>

-It is important to have <a href='https://nodejs.org/en/download/'>Node.js</a> installed which will enable the installation of the required dependencies using <b>npm</b>.
+It is important to have [Node.js](https://nodejs.org/en/download/) installed which will enable the installation of the required dependencies using <b>npm</b>.

 </Remember>